×

 We asked foreigners in Tokyo what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In a rental property in Tokyo, you can typically expect to find basic appliances such as an air conditioning unit, a refrigerator, a washing machine, and a gas stove.
 Some properties may also include a microwave oven, a rice cooker, and a television.
 However, it is important to note that the inclusion of appliances may vary depending on the specific rental property and the landlord's preferences.
-It is always best to check with the landlord or the rental agency to confirm which appliances are included in the rental property," said one expat in Tokyo.
+It is always best to check with the landlord or the rental agency to confirm which appliances are included in the rental property," explained one foreigner living in Tokyo, Japan.

 Additional Information about Searching for a Home in Tokyo: